Avalanche beacons

 Buyer’s guide for a beacon suited to your needs

-What are the differences between a beacon and another?
+What are the differences between different avalanche transceivers?